Want some heads up on the worst student pilot mistakes before you begin flying?

 Over controlling the airplane?
 YES, that is another standard error made by student pilots.

-Student pilots, including myself, in the beginning, tend to have a death grip on the yoke.
+In the beginning, student pilots, including myself, tend to have a death grip on the yoke.

-New student pilots try to maneuver the airplane with all strength.
+New student pilots try to maneuver the airplane with all their strength.

 As a result, they end up over-controlling the airplane.